bigolol/disproveJavaDataDepViaKeyAndJoanaGui/README.md

 (using "file -> load .joak" in the main menu), it is immediately transformed into a ".dispro" file.
 The ".dispro" file also holds all information necessary to continue disproving information flows in the program.

-Whenever one is not in the process of disproving a summary edge, it is possible to save the progress using "file -> save .dispro".
+Whenever one is not in the process of disproving a summary edge, it is possible to save the progress using "File -> Save Progress".
 Be advised that every time the progress is saved, a new instance of the system dependence graph (SDG) is also saved.
 This is necessary since the SDG changed with every summary edge removed from it.
 It is possible to delete the old instances if one is sure they are not needed any more.